dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertCollectionsNotEqual()`

-Checks if passed collections are not equal according to the specified key:
+Check if passed collections are not equal according to the specified key:

 ```php
 $this->assertCollectionsNotEqual($collection1, $collection2, 'id');